 Introduce students to advanced concepts and skills related to professional roles in psychology in both the clinical and research domains, as well as those that may apply in a wide range of employment settings.
 The content will foster critical thinking, ethical interpersonal behaviour, personal reflection and interviewing skills.
 This unit employs a combination of problem based learning and teacher-directed activities.
 Students are provided training in pre-professional skills and receive feedback on their performance and their ability to critique their own work.
 Introductory training in motivational interviewing, cultural responsiveness and exposure to Indigenous Knowledge regarding psychosocial factors affecting wellness is provided.

-- Ethical principles and ethical decision-making models
+- Ethical principles in practice

-- Cultural awareness and cultural responsiveness
+- Cultural awareness and responsiveness

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.